 Through working as a contractor and specialist in the area of accessible home design, Rosemarie has worked with scores of people looking to renovate or build their own wheelchair accessible homes.

 "We have to look first at the entry of the home, and then we look at the kitchen and bath.
 That's the two rooms where we spend most of our time and where the circulation and layout are most critical for access and safety," she said.

-Top 9 Ideas to Create a Safe Wheelchair Accessible Home
+Top 9 Ideas to Create a Safe Handicap Accessible Home

-First and foremost: you need to fix the first barrier you encounter -your home's entrance!
+First and foremost when assessing handicap house plans or renovating a home to be accessible: you need to fix the first barrier you encounter -- your home's entrance!
 There should be a no-step entry with a low threshold at less than a half-inch, "So you don't have to do a wheelie to get into the house," Rosemarie says.
 In her home, she chose a 1/20 slope to the entrance of the front door, which is quite gradual and reduces the strain you may experience in your shoulders with steeper ramps.
 The handicap-accessible door opening, too, should be analyzed.
-A 36" wide handicap door size opening should accommodate most wheelchairs.
+A 36"-wide handicap door size opening should accommodate most wheelchairs.